pierreyoda/GameInc/README.md

 ## Example of a JSON-defined object

 ```
-// Event example (the custom JSON also supports comments)
+// Event example
 {
     "id": "Company_Engine_CanDevelop",
+    // Every string displayed in-game can be formatted with the { expression } syntax,
+    // where the 'expression' will be evaluated to retrieve its string representation
     "titleEnglish": "Custom Engine development unlocked!",
+    "descriptionEnglish":
+    """
-    "descriptionEnglish": "Having completed {Engine_CanDevelop_MinGames} games, you can now develop your own game engine!",
+        Having completed {Engine_CanDevelop_MinGames} games,
+        you can now develop your own game engine!

+        2 * test = { 2 * test.ToInt() }
+    """,
     "onInit": """
         // comments will not be removed in a JSON multi-string
         let Engine_CanDevelop_MinGames: int = 3; // statically-typed constant